What you need to know to avoid unsafe cleaning products

 - Poison control hotline number: 800-222-1222

-As the manufacture of CLR, we are proud to be an EPA Safer Choice partner-of-the-year since 2015.
+As the manufacturer of CLR Brands, we are proud to be an EPA Safer Choice partner-of-the-year since 2015.
 Many of our products are part of the EPA/Safer Choice Program, including:

 CLR® CALCIUM, LIME, & RUST REMOVER A powerful formula that quickly and easily dissolves and removes tough calcium and lime deposits as well as surface rust stains.